ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ## Modify VM
 {: #modify-vm-ses}

 The Modify VM option allows you to make changes to your virtual machines as needed.
-You can choose the VMs you want to update, adjust their IP mapping, and decide whether to enable the Shared Processor Pool (SPP) for improved performance and flexibility.
+You can choose the VMs you want to update, adjust the IP mapping, and decide whether to enable the Shared Processor Pool (SPP) for improved performance and flexibility.

 ### Procedure
 {: #mod-vm-ses}